automl/symbolic-explanations-hpo/README.md

 ## Running Experiments

 In the following, we describe how to run the experiments.
 The overall process consists of the following steps:
-1. Run the the Bayesian Optimization-powered Hyperparameter Optimization tool SMAC and collect (a) the meta-data consisting of the evaluated configurations and their performance and (b) the final surrogate model.
+1. Run the Bayesian Optimization-powered Hyperparameter Optimization tool SMAC and collect (a) the meta-data consisting of the evaluated configurations and their performance and (b) the final surrogate model.
 2. Learn a symbolic regression model on either (a) the collected meta-data, or (b) randomly sampled configurations, which are evaluated using the true cost function, or (c) randomly sampled